 Description.
 Fuel cost adjustments will be made to provide additional compensation to the Contractor, or a credit to the Department, for fluctuations in fuel prices when optioned by the Contractor.
-The bidder shall indicate on the attached form whether or not this special provision will be part of the contract and submit the completed form with his/her bid.
-Failure to submit the form or failure to indicate contract number, company name and sign and date the form shall make this contract exempt of fuel cost adjustments for all categories of work.
+The bidder shall indicate with their bid whether or not this special provision will be part of the contract.
 Failure to indicate “Yes” for any category of work will make that category of work exempt from fuel cost adjustment.

 General.
 The fuel cost adjustment shall apply to contract pay items as grouped by category.
 The adjustment shall only apply to those categories of work checked “Yes”, and only when the cumulative plan quantities for a category exceed the required threshold.
 Adjustments to work items in a category, either up or down, and extra work paid for by agreed unit price will be subject to fuel cost adjustment only when the category representing the added work was subject to the fuel cost adjustment.
 Extra work paid for at a lump sum price or by force account will not be subject to fuel cost adjustment.
 Category descriptions and thresholds for application and the fuel usage factors which are applicable to each are as follows: